FailAcademy/learning/wdp-vancouver/_slides/week-05/04b-pong.md

 2. What **properties** and **methods** will these classes have?
 For example, a class representing the ball may need a `wallBounce` method, etc. Write these inside your class boxes.

 3. Compare your classes with another group.

+???

+You can skip this challenge if already discussed the 4 classes, e.g. already white-boarded the 4 classes

 ---